Five Highlights of Traveling as a Mother-Daughter Duo

 2. Neither of you has to be in charge

-Megan Nunn shared a similar sentiment.
+Megan N. shared a similar sentiment.
 She and her mom are both self-proclaimed strivers and their jobs keep them very busy.
-As Megan said, when you travel with your mom “you have the space to just be together and not the pressure of one person being in charge of something.
-It’s such a good break from the norm.”
+As Megan said, when you travel with an organized group with your mom, “you have the space just to be together and not the pressure of one person being in charge of something.
+It’s such a good break from the norm.

 3. Shared friendships can develop

-“When [your daughter] gets out in the world you don’t see them in their adult life, at work or with their new friends.
-It’s fun to see Megan interact with other grownups like a grownup.
-Plus we get to make new friends together!” said Lisa Dunham about her daughter Megan Nunn.
+Lisa D. echoed this theme after traveling with her daughters, reflecting on the joy of seeing them interact with others: “When your daughter gets out in the world, you don’t see them in their adult life, at work or with their new friends.
+It was fun to see Megan interact with other grown-ups like a grown-up.
+Plus, we get to make new friends together!”

 4. You get some great stories to pass on to future generations!

-“When [my grandmother, mother and I] climbed Kilimanjaro, we lost about half of our luggage on the trip.
-We had to split my clothes up so both my grandmother and my mother were wearing my underwear throughout the week,” said Sarah Bridger.
-“What a story for down the road!”
+“When my grandmother, mother and I climbed Kilimanjaro, we lost about half of our luggage on the trip.
+We had to split my clothes up so both my grandmother and my mother were wearing my underwear throughout the week,” said Sarah B. “What a story for down the road!”

 Whether it’s something that makes you laugh or just the shared memories of being in a beautiful place, traveling makes you vulnerable to the kinds of experiences that are memory-makers.